aa1024/sphinxQ/README.md

 ----

 # doc[Q]
-A proof of concept around the commenting the q code with some predifined tags which would generate html/wiki style documents.
+A tool powered by `sphinx` for documenting the q code with some predifined tags which would generate html/wiki style documents.

 ## Tags